Undergraduate at Halıcıoğlu Data Science Institute - UC SanDiego

 Outside of my academic life, I enjoy skateboarding 🛹, surfing 🏄, and immersing myself in the serenity of the natural world 🌲

-Developing computationally efficient deep RL imitation systems (Mimic-MJX) for bio-mechanically realistic agents, discovering topological structure in embodied behavior spaces (TopoMimic), and building neural-aligned embodied agents (Coming).
+Developing computationally efficient deep RL imitation systems (Mimic-MJX) for bio-mechanically realistic agents, discovering topological structure in embodied behavior spaces (TopoMimic), and building code-to-action embodied agents (Code2Act).

-Creating latent dynamical models for planning and generating bio-mechanically realistic behaviors using deep state-space modeling methods.
-Co-advised on the neural-aligned embodied agent project from Salk.
+Creating latent dynamical models for planning and generating bio-mechanically realistic behaviors using deep state-space modeling methods (MimicDyn).
+Co-advised on the Code2Act embodied agent project from Salk.

 Graph compositional abstraction for molecular generation (MOSAIC) and topological analysis of embodied agent behaviors.
 Co-advised on the TopoMimic project from Salk.